platformsh/platformsh-docs/docs/src/administration/organizations.md

 ## Manage your organization users

-As an organization owner or an organization user with the **Users** permission, you can invite other users to your organization and grant them the following permissions:
+As an organization owner or an organization user with the **Manage users** permission, you can invite other users to your organization and grant them the following permissions:

 * **Manage billing** (`billing`):